SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Using a Git for Windows BASH shell.

-Clone the repository branch (you can also download the branch as a ZIP and unpack it if you prefer that way):
+Clone the appropriate repository branch (you can also download the branch as a ZIP and unpack it if you prefer that way).

+For the 4.27 ES3 (WebGL2) branch you can do:

-    git clone -b 4.27-html5-es3 --single-branch https://github.com/SpeculativeCoder/UnrealEngine.git ue-4.27-html5-es3
+    `git clone -b 4.27-html5-es3 --single-branch https://github.com/SpeculativeCoder/UnrealEngine.git ue-4.27-html5-es3`

+Or, alternatively, for the 4.24 ES2 (WebGL1) branch you would instead do:

+    `git clone -b 4.24-html5-es2 --single-branch https://github.com/SpeculativeCoder/UnrealEngine.git ue-4.24-html5-es2`

+This should download the branch (it will take a while depending on your connection as the source is quite large).

+Now, as per an [announcement from Epic Games](https://forums.unrealengine.com/t/upcoming-disruption-of-service-impacting-unreal-engine-users-on-github/1155880), you will need to replace the `Commit.gitdeps.xml` in the `Engine/Build` folder with a version newly provided by Epic depending on the version you are using.
+You can download the latest Commit.gitdeps.xml from the *Assets* section of the relevant UnrealEngine release below and replace the file in your `Engine/Build` folder with it:
+- https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release if you are using 4.27 ES3 (WebGL2) branch
+- https://github.com/EpicGames/UnrealEngine/releases/tag/4.24.3-release if you are using 4.24 ES2 (WebGL1) branch

+Note: this was a recent breaking change so in future I hope to include this fix in the branches but want to do it in a clean way so for now we rely on the official fix/source.

-Go into the folder:
+Back in Git Bash, go into the folder:

     cd ue-4.27-html5-es3